Reg. 23 Student Disciplinary Offences

 (2) Basis of Jurisdiction

-2.1 All students of the University are subject to the jurisdiction of the Vice-Chancellor and the Senate, in respect both of their studies and their conduct, both on and off campus, whilst an enrolled student.
+2.1 All students of the University are subject to the jurisdiction of the Vice-Chancellor and the Senate, both in respect of their studies and their conduct, both on and off campus, whilst an enrolled student.

 2.2 Nothing in this Regulation or subsidiary policies shall be interpreted such that it would amount to illegitimate interference in students’ human rights under the European Convention on Human Rights, including the rights to lawful freedom of expression, association, and assembly.